Annanukku Jai (2018 film): Production

 In December 2014, Dhanush and Vetrimaaran announced that they would jointly produce a new film titled Annanukku Jai starring Dinesh, which would be directed by debutant Rajkumar.
 Later in the month, the team also agreed terms with Mahima Nambiar to play the film's lead actress.
-However, the producers dropped the film and progress remained stagnant throughout 2015.Dinesh began working on the film again in February 2016, with a schedule held in Vettavalam, Tiruvannamalai District.It was theatrically released in India on 31 August 2018, receiving mostly positive reviews from critics and from the audience.
+However, the producers dropped the film and progress remained stagnant throughout 2015.
+Dinesh began working on the film again in February 2016.